siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 ## Summary
 TinyG configuration is organized into the following groups of related settings:

 **Motor Groups** Settings specific to a given motor.
 There are 4 motor groups, numbered 1,2,3,4 as labeled on the TinyG board.
-Settings include:

 	Setting | Description | Notes
 	--------|-------------|-------